saidvandeklundert/saidvandeklundert.github.io/_posts/2019-10-28-mpls_l3vpn_cisco_iosxr_juniper_mx.md

 ![MPLS L3VPN with BGP](/img/cisco_iosxr_mpls_l3pnv_bgp.png "MPLS L3VPN with BGP")

 At first, I will share the complete configuration.
-I will use <b>show configuration | display set</b> on the Juniper MX device and <b>show running-config formal</b> on the Cisco IOS XR device.

 After this, I will do a walkthrough of the configuration and I will finish up verifying everything.

 The configuration:
 ==================

+Because I think it is easy on the eye, I used <b>show configuration | display set</b> on the Juniper device and <b>show running-config formal</b> on the Cisco IOS XR device.

 <b>ios_xr_1</b>: